theVatsal3802/Convertex/README.md

 Well, the days are gone with Convertex

 Download the Android APK from the following link:
-  If you have a x64 Device (Most devices today and using Android Nouget or higher) [Download Convertex App for Android](https://drive.google.com/drive/folders/1ehY9K5c1e2GNEvTB0xTSxe1R4JVH5BnF?usp=sharing)
+  [Download Convertex App for Android](https://drive.google.com/drive/folders/1ehY9K5c1e2GNEvTB0xTSxe1R4JVH5BnF?usp=sharing)

 No Sign up or Login required.